When the Machine Chimes the Bell: Entanglement and Bell Inequalities with Boosted $t\bar{t}$: Analysis

 where $\sigma_t$, $\sigma_W$, and $\sigma_{MET}$ are the mass resolution of top quark, $W$ boson, and the uncertainty in the missing transverse momentum measurement, respectively.
 While the mass fits are very good, as required by construction, we find that the shape of angular distributions with the top quark momentum obtained via $\chi^2$ can significantly differ from the expected shape of parton-level distributions.

-To overcome this problem, in the present study, we used the LBN with the following input features: the 4-momenta of the lepton and $b$-jet associated with leptonic top, as well as the $x$ and $y$ components of $\mptvec$ as an artificial 4-vector, with the energy and $z$ component set to zero.
+To overcome this problem, in the present study, we used the LBN with the following input features: the four-momenta of the lepton and $b$-jet associated with the leptonic top, as well as the $x$ and $y$ components of $\mptvec$ as an artificial four-vector, with the energy and $z$ component set to zero.
 We employed the same LBN setup as in the hadronic top case, with the output layer consisting of three dimensions, corresponding to the three-momentum component of the neutrino.

 To train the network, we developed a custom loss function defined as $L = \text{Mean squared loss}+\lambda_1(m_{b\ell\nu}-m_t)^2+\lambda_2(m_{\ell\nu}-m_W)^2$, where $m_{b\ell\nu} $ and $ m_{\ell\nu}$ represent the invariant masses of the reconstructed top quark and $W$ boson, and $m_t$, $m_W$ are their true masses.
 The hyperparameters $\lambda_1$ and $\lambda_2$ were tuned to 0.8 and 0.4, respectively.
 We find that the LBN method outperforms the $\chi^2$ approach in terms of correct angular distributions.